Skip to content

 Child Stack and Child Pages can automatically navigate back when the back button is pressed.
 All you need to do is to supply the handleBackButton=true argument when you initialize a navigation model.

-Similarly, Child Slot can automatically dismiss the child component when the back button is pressed. see the Child Slot documentation page for more information.
+Similarly, Child Slot can automatically dismiss the child component when the back button is pressed.
+See the Child Slot documentation page for more information.

 Manual back button handling